 Ambiq, the manufacturer of the Apollo3, has done years of research into something they call Sub-threshold Power Optimized Technology (SPOT™).
 This is a fancy description of a power saving technique that works by lowering the logic level voltages necessary to indicate a 1 or a 0.
 By doing so at the silicon level, Ambiq has managed to eke out a 48MHz processor which can draw less than half a milliamp.

 The Artemis has a built-in Bluetooth 5.0 radio capable of transmitting up to 4dBm which should get you about 70m transmission distance.
 We’ve seen successful RSSI checks at over 200ft.

 OpenLog uses common microSD cards to record clear text, comma separated files.
 Flip over the OLA and you’ll see the latching microSD card socket.
 You probably already have a microSD card laying around but if you need any additional units, we have plenty in the store.
-The OLA can use any size microSD card, provided it is formatted with FAT32.
-You can cram months-worth of sensor data onto a single 32GB FAT32 card, but we do plan to offer exFAT support for larger SD cards in the future.
+The OLA can use any size microSD card and, as of firmware version 1.11, supports exFAT cards in addition to FAT32.
+Please ensure your SD card is formatted correctly; we recommend the SD Association Formatter.

 Slide in your formatted SD card and it will click neatly into place.
 The edge of the SD card will line up with the edge of the circuit board when it is inserted correctly.

 As of firmware v1.6, the log file metadata (create and access timestamps) are now set correctly using the OLA’s Real Time Clock.
 The files on the SD card can also be accessed via the USB terminal interface.
 A new configuration menu allows you to:

 - delete individual files

 - type the contents of an individual file to the terminal